 In supplements, vitamin B12 generally comes in the following forms:

 Vitamin B12, also known as cobalamin, is a critical component of the vitamin B complex, which helps provide your body with energy.
-The various constituents of the vitamin B complex help your body process energy in different ways, and vitamin B12 is specifically involved in the production of hemoglobin and the prevention of anemia.
+The various constituents of the vitamin B complex help your body process energy in different ways, and vitamin B12 is specifically involved in the production of haemoglobin and the prevention of anaemia.

-Methylcobalamin is a natural form of cobalamin, which means its the same as the vitamin B12 you find in food.
-There’s another active form of vitamin B12 in the body as well, adenosylcobalamin, but it is hard to synthesize.
+Methylcobalamin is a natural form of cobalamin, which means it's the same as the vitamin B12 you find in food.
+There’s another active form of vitamin B12 in the body as well, adenosylcobalamin, but it is hard to synthesise.